-The gym and spa are on the ground floor and seemed to be open to the public, at least for memberships.
-Both were busy whenever I visited, so I didn’t take any photos.
+The gym and spa are on the ground floor and is open to the public, at least for memberships.
+Both were busy when I visited, so I didn’t take any photos.
 The gym is not large, but it is well equipped with two rooms full of cardio equipment and weights.
 There is a stretching area and some other spaces for exercises.
 While busy, I had no issues accessing any equipment when I wanted to.

 Grand Hyatt Doha Restaurants